A supergroup series for knot complements: Open problems

 \section{Open problems}

-\begin{itemize} \item Finding a closed form formula for the super $F_K$ of all $T(s,t)$ that doesn't involve an algorithm would be valuable.
-The formula would provide an efficient way to obtain the super $F_K$ of the knots.
-Furthermore, torus knots are useful for a variety of purposes as shown in $F_K$ associated with a Lie algebra.
+\begin{itemize} \item Finding a closed form formula for the super $F_K$ of all $T(s,t)$ that does not involve an algorithm would be valuable.
+Such a formula would provide an efficient way to obtain the super $F_K$ of these knots.
+Furthermore, torus knots are useful for a variety of purposes, as demonstrated by $F_K(x,q)$ associated with a Lie algebra.

-\item More tractable problem compared to the above is finding a general algorithm for $\epsilon_{m,n}$ functions for all torus knots.
-As we saw in Section 5.3, $T(2,2l+1)$ family exhibits a pattern.
-Since behaviors of torus knots are uniform, we expect there is an algorithm.
+\item more tractable problem than the one above is finding a general algorithm or a formula for $\epsilon_{m,n}$ functions for all torus knots.
+As we saw in Section 5.3, the $T(2,2l+1)$ family exhibits a pattern.
+Since the behavior of torus knots is uniform, we expect such an algorithm or a formula exists.

-\item Finding a super $\hat{Z}$ formula for positive definite plumbed manifolds is an open problem.
-This approach appears to be challenging.
-An alternative route is Dehn surgery.
-In order for this approach to be effective, a surgery formula that works for any positive surgery slopes is essential (cf. Remark 6.3).
+\item Finding a super $\hat{Z}$ formula for positive definite plumbed manifolds is an open problem, and this approach appears to be challenging.
+An alternative route is via Dehn surgery.
+For this approach to be effective, a surgery formula that works for any positive surgery slope is essential. (cf. Remark 6.3).

-\item In order to further develop TQFT properties, the super $F_K$ for high genus surfaces ($g>1$) are necessary and valuable.
+\item To further develop TQFT properties, the super $F_K$ for higher genus surfaces ($g>1$) is necessary and valuable.

 \end{itemize}